alexwolson/sen-piv-sensor-archive/README.md

 2. Aligns every workbook into a consistent Parquet schema under `data/intermediate/sensor_logs_aligned/` with the accompanying manifest.
 3. Normalises PIV CSV directories into `data/intermediate/piv_velocity/` and records metadata in `piv_velocity_manifest.csv`.
 4. Builds the merged experiments manifest (`data/intermediate/experiments_manifest.csv`) and regenerates coverage reports (`data/processed/coverage/`).
-5. Writes the consolidated HDF5 archive at `data/processed/all_experiments.h5`.
+5. Writes the consolidated Zarr archive at `data/processed/all_experiments.zarr/`.

 Use `uv run python preprocess.py --rebuild-intermediate` to force regeneration of all intermediate artefacts before creating the final archive.

-To rebuild everything from scratch (including the final HDF5), run:
+To rebuild everything from scratch (including the final Zarr archive), run:

 ```
 uv run python preprocess.py --rebuild-intermediate --refresh
 ```

 ## End-State Consolidation Plan
-Goal: publish a single HDF5 archive containing only experiments that have verified PIV velocity frames, aligned sensor traces (including bubble-count predictions), and consistent metadata.
+Goal: publish a single Zarr archive containing only experiments that have verified PIV velocity frames, aligned sensor traces (including bubble-count predictions), and consistent metadata.

 1. **Complete Ingestion**
    - Download every SEN’s PIV sequences into `data/raw/piv_velocity_raw/`, verifying each run has the full 999-frame suite with no missing indices.